 Yet more water flowed over harder limestone, again leaving calcite behind to form smooth calcite curtains and where conditions were right, perhaps influenced by a gentle draught of air, the curtains would hang vertically in great swathes that no interior designer could emulate.
 In the inky blackness where no light could possibly penetrate, the processes that made the cave introduced colour that would not be seen until man arrived millions of years later.
 Metallic minerals were extracted from the limestone at the same time as the calcite was dissolved.
 Copper ores colour the calcite blue or green, iron a coppery red, manganese will show black or grey whilst lead is seen as the brightest white or a translucent grey.

 The unimaginable length of time taken to produce these wonders can be negated in an instant.
 About 800,000 years ago an earth tremor shook some of the massive curtains and stalactites loose from their ceiling anchors and they crashed to the floor of the cave.
-Around them the calcite depositing process continued, firmly cementing these new shapes in place where they rest today.
-In the ceiling new stalactites started to grow and now they are a few feet long, their internal growth rings, like those of a tree, faithfully recording the annual climate over the last millennia.
-Below there are the stalagmites slowly raising themselves into the air.
+Around them the calcite depositing process continued, firmly cementing these new shapes in the place where they rest today.
+In the ceiling, new stalactites started to grow and now they are a few feet long, their internal growth rings, like those of a tree, faithfully recording the annual climate over the last millennia.
+Below there are the stalagmites slowly raising themselves into the air growing at the rate of 10cms every thousand years.
 Some form a smooth dome shape that are irresistible to human hands.
 The acid in the moisture on the palm of your hand can wipe away years of growth in an instant.

 Please add together